 Zhoujie (Jason) Ding

 At Stanford, I am working on trustworthy machine learning with Professor Sanmi Koyejo at Stanford Trustworthy AI Research.
+I also had the fortune to work on online data selection under Professor Chris Ré.

 At Berkeley, I worked on the Skyplane project at the SkyLab with Professor Joseph Gonzalez and Professor Ion Stoica.
 I also researched deep learning for code vulnerability detection under the supervision of Professor Yizheng Chen and Professor David Wagner.